Taylor Trammell Player Props: Mariners vs. Yankees

-After going 0-for-1 in his last game, Taylor Trammell and the Seattle Mariners face the New York Yankees (who will hand the ball to Domingo German) at 9:40 PM ET on Monday.
+After going 0-for-1 in his most recent game, Taylor Trammell and the Seattle Mariners face the New York Yankees (who will start Clarke Schmidt) at 9:40 PM ET on Wednesday.

-He had a hitless performance in his last game (0-for-1) against the Pirates.
+He had a hitless performance in his most recent game (0-for-1) against the Yankees.

 Taylor Trammell Game Info & Props vs. the Yankees